Customer Comes First

 Check out our blog to see what we’ve been working on!

 High Quality Code Base

 We take pride in maintaining a high quality code base.

 Central to our values of high integrity and a sustainable work culture, we invest in keeping tech debt to a minimum and maintaining a high quality code base from the beginning.
-Not only does a high quality code base keep our on-call rotation reasonable, but it also limits the time we spend fixing broken or flaky parts.
+Doing so not only keeps our on-call rotation reasonable, but it also limits the time we spend fixing broken or flaky parts.
 This means we can focus the majority of our time on feature development for our customers.
-To ensure a high quality codebase we:
+To ensure a high quality code base we:

-- Review all code changes, at a default by two peers.
+- Review all code changes, at a minimum by two peers.

-- Have a mature product lifecycle where larger projects have a scoping, design, user feedback and implementation phase – each of which requires peer feedback.
+- Have a mature product lifecycle where larger projects have scoping, design, user feedback, and implementation phases – each of which requires peer feedback.